Please Choose a Park:

 Hiking, Picnicking and Learning

 Hikers have the opportunity to explore a variety of habitats along the 7.5 mile Swamp Forest Trail circling the pond.
-Lums also features over 10 miles of multi-purpose trails (horses, bikes, hikers, and snowmobiles).
+Lums also features over 10 miles of multi-purpose trails (horses, bikes, and hikers).
 The Whale Wallow Nature Center hosts a variety of programs for visitors during the summer season (Nature Center will be open daily from noon-6 p.m. from Memorial Day to Labor Day.).
 For outdoor dining, picnic areas are scattered throughout the park, and three pavilions can be reserved for larger groups.

 Ball fields and game courts abound at Lums Pond State Park.
 Choose friendly competition in baseball, softball, football, soccer, tennis, basketball, or volleyball.
 Sharpen your skill in horseshoes or disc golf.
 Equipment rentals are available during the summer season.
 Children can work off their excess energy on the playground.